Project Management software and A.I. – how much help can you expect?

 • Yes, you will need software as a way to communicate projects and to draw them out but the heart of the planning is an art and always will be.

-• There is no substitute for learning about things like critical parts and Gantt charts and really understanding them
+• There is no substitute for learning about things like critical paths and Gantt charts and really understanding them

-• Rescheduling of projects, considering the loading of multiple projects, and deciding who gets which tasks, have to be done manually (although sometimes with the help of software) – it would be a disaster to entrust everything to an automatic system without your intervention.
+• Rescheduling of projects, considering the loading of multiple projects, and deciding who gets which tasks, have to be done manually (although sometimes with the help of software and A.I.) – it would be a disaster to entrust everything to an automatic system without your intervention.

 This image has an empty alt attribute; its file name is Screenshot-2019-11-25-at-19.51.37.png